Skip to main content

 Fruiting bodies, basidia, asci, and zygosporangia are spore-producing structures in fungi.

-• Which one of these statements is true of fungal reproduction?
+• What is true about fungal reproduction?

 Fungi can reproduce both sexually and asexually, with sexual reproduction involving plasmogamy and karyogamy.